Abdurrehman-97/madripweb/README.md

 # Running the code:
 The code stage4 branch contains the update code of MADRIP.
 The backend has been integrated with the front end.
 Download the project and open it on VS Code.
 Make sure that the Python and Django extensions are installed on VS. Also ensure that the version of Python 3 is atleast 3.7.9.
-Open the command palette of VS and select the Python interpreter (Python environment; ensure that it has the latest version of libraries for instance PyTorch).
-Download the CANet(2).pth and resnet50-19c8e357.pth and place them with the rest of the .py files of the project.
-Then open a new terminal and type the following command: python manage.py runserver
+Open the command palette of VS and select the Python interpreter (Python environment; ensure that it has the latest version of libraries for instance PyTorch).Then open a new terminal and type the following command: python manage.py runserver
 After successful execution it would return the address on which you can access the website.